compwron/blogohno/ChatOpsVCS.md

 For these reasons, this system does not support `select *` and making a column non-nullable is an actual constriaint on everyone else using the database.
 In other words, "renaming should be YOUR" problem i.e. names are permenant at a certain level- future code must be backwards compatible with respect to renaming.

 Indexes should not live in the model i.e. should not live next to the fields, or in the code next to the fields- instead indices will be created the first time a query is performed using that field in the query parameters.
-Querying by a field will idempotently create or reuse an index, and then have an index retention policy where unused indices are quietly dropped (logging optional / see V2)

-preemptively create ian index whenever anything foreign keys into you
+Querying by a field will idempotently create or reuse an index, and then have an index retention policy where unused indices are quietly dropped (logging optional / see V2).
+However, the system will preemptively create an index whenever anything foreign keys into you

-how do you defend against ppl whodont know how to use slack? in markdown you can do code blocks with denes ircbridege

-code blog -> functional url for code, therefore never garbage collect.

-Why not use a columnar store and then take no performance hit from these changes?
+In addition- why not use a columnar store and then take no performance hit from these changes?
 (If you have no performance, taking a hit is meaningless!)

-chats
-allowlist of approvers thumbsup deploys
+## Tools needed

-things to build that would need to be built in order to this slackbot to detect code chunks server for code chunks to be sent to second slack
+Tools that need to be built to built in order to do this:
-"assuming we had a working system, what would the working sstem itself look like?"

-assuming were not rewriting slack and have a aslack instance that shandling auth and handing bot recieveng authorized and trusted messages of what user did what cant have auth groups in slack but can have who gets added to which slack groups
+(Assuming that we're not rewriting slack and have a aslack instance that is handling auth and handing bot recieveng authorized and trusted messages of what user did what cant have auth groups in slack but can have who gets added to which slack groups

+1. slackbot to detect code chunks
+1. server for code chunks to be sent to by slackbot + engine to stitch them together into a codebase
+1. second slack instance for devops for the first slack instance "assuming we had a working system, what would the working sstem itself look like?"

 ultimate osurece o authority is slack admin, cant be kept out of private channel ultimate external source of truth, what webhook does slackbot post messages to from slckas end.